 Visit our article on Travel Protection: Your Guide to Affordable Funeral Shipping, or click on the link above to enroll today.

-Where do I get a copy of a death certificate from in North Carolina?
+Where can I obtain a copy of a death certificate in North Carolina?

 Copies of a death certificate can be obtained from N.C.
 Vital Records.
 The office is at North Carolina Vital Records (Cooper Memorial Health Building)